Last updated: 4/25/2022 | April 25th, 2022

 25. Catch an Outdoor Film

 During July and August, outdoor films are shown on the lawn of the Montjuïc Castle moat.
 Screenings take place on Mondays, Wednesdays, and Fridays and are preceded by some cool live music.
-The castle isn’t the only place to catch a movie though, Sant Sebastià beach in Barceloneta has showings on Thursdays and Sundays, Cosmonits at CosmoCaixa shows films outside the Science Museum on Thursdays (July and first week of August), and the Cine al Aire Libre–l’Illa Diagonal also has movies on at the Gardens of San Juan De Dios on Thursday evenings in July.
-Tickets are around 7 EUR.
+The castle isn’t the only place to catch a movie though, Sant Sebastià beach in Barceloneta has showings on Thursdays and Sundays, Cosmonits at CosmoCaixa shows films outside the Science Museum on Thursdays (July and the first week of August), and the Cine al Aire Libre–l’Illa Diagonal also has movies on at the Gardens of San Juan De Dios on Thursday evenings in July.

 26. See Palau Güell